-WHEREAS, the City is authorized and required to regulate and control the disposition of storm and surface waters within the City, as set forth in the Millcreek City Stormwater Ordinance, as amended ("Ordinance"), adopted pursuant to the Utah Water Quality Act, as set forth in UTAH CODE ANN. §§ 19-5-101, et seq., as amended (the "Act"); and

-WHEREAS, by contract, Salt Lake County ("County") is city's agent to provide all regulatory and management controls for the disposition or storm and surface waters, including the power to enforce the City's Ordinance; and

-WHEREAS, the Owner hereby represents and acknowledges that it is the owner in fee simple of certain real property more particularly described in Exhibit "A," attached hereto and incorporated herein by this reference (the "Property"), which property is subject to regulation by City as laid out above; and

-WHEREAS, the Owner desires to build or develop the Property and/or to conduct certain regulated construction activities on the Property which will alter existing storm and surface water conditions on the Property and/or adjacent lands; and

-WHEREAS, in order to facilitate these anticipated changes, the Owner desires to build and maintain, at Owner's expense, storm and surface water management facilities, including structures, improvements, and/or vegetation to control the quantity and quality of the storm water (the "Stormwater Facilities"); and

-WHEREAS, the Stormwater Facilities are shown in the final site plan or subdivision approved for the Property, in any related engineering drawings, and in any amendments thereto, which plans and drawings are on file in the office of the City's agent's Planning and Development Services Division, and are hereby incorporated herein by this reference (the "Development Plan"); and

-WHEREAS, a detailed description of the Stormwater Facilities, which includes the operation and routine maintenance procedures required to enable the Stormwater Facilities to perform their designed functions (the "Stormwater Management Plan"), is attached hereto as Exhibit "B" and is incorporated herein by this reference; and
+- A. The City is authorized and required to regulate and control the disposition of storm and surface waters within the City, as set forth in the Millcreek Code of Ordinances, as amended ("Code"), adopted pursuant to the Utah Water Quality Act, as set forth in Utah Code Ann § 19-5-101, et seq., as amended. - B. The Owner hereby represents and acknowledges that it is the owner in fee simple of certain real property more particularly described in exhibit "A," attached hereto and incorporated herein by this reference (the "Property"), which property is subject to the regulations described above. - C. The Owner desires to build or develop the Property and/or to conduct certain regulated construction activities on the Property which will alter existing storm and surface water conditions on the Property and/or adjacent lands; and - D. In order to facilitate these anticipated developments to the Property, the Owner desires to build and maintain, at Owner's expense, storm and surface water management facilities, including structures, improvements, grading and drainage plans and/or vegetation to control the quantity and quality of the storm water (the "Stormwater Facilities"); and - E. The Stormwater Facilities are shown in the final site plan or subdivision approved for the Property, in any related engineering drawings, and in any amendments thereto, which plans and drawings are on file in the Millcreek Planning Services Office and are hereby incorporated herein by this reference (the "Development Plan"); and - F. A detailed description of the Stormwater Facilities, which includes the operation and routine maintenance procedures required to enable the Stormwater Facilities to perform their designed functions (the "Stormwater Management Plan"), is attached hereto as exhibit "B" and is incorporated herein by this reference; and

-WHEREAS, as a condition of the Development Plan approval, and as required by the Jordan Valley Municipalities Permit No. UTS000001 ("UPDES Permit") from the State of Utah, Owner is required to enter into this Agreement establishing a means of documenting the execution of the Stormwater Maintenance Plan.
+G. As a condition of the Development Plan approval, and as required by the Jordan Valley Municipalities Permit No. UTS000001 ("UPDES Permit") from the State of Utah, Owner is required to enter into this Agreement establishing a means of documenting the execution of the Stormwater Maintenance Plan.